abdrahmansoltan/Learning-Notes/Frontend/Frameworks/Angular/1-Angular.md

 - A component instance has a lifecycle that

   - **starts** when Angular instantiates the component class and renders the component view along with its child views.
-  - The lifecycle **continues** with change detection, as Angular checks to see when data-bound properties change, and updates both the view and the component instance as needed.
+  - The lifecycle **continues** with "change detection" (reactivity), as Angular checks to see when data-bound properties change, and updates both the view and the component instance as needed.
   - The lifecycle **ends** when Angular destroys the component instance and removes its rendered template from the DOM.

 - **Most common lifecycle hooks:**